FlorianWilhelm/the-hatchlor-demo/CONTRIBUTING.md

 ## Issue Reports

-If you experience bugs or general issues with Hatchlor demo project, please have a look on the [issue tracker].
+If you experience bugs or general issues with Python hatch project, please have a look on the [issue tracker].
 If you don't see anything useful there, please feel free to fire an issue report.